Innovative Incorporation of Green Sea Urchins on Seaweed Farms: Optimizing Uni Yields and Flavor Profiles for Harvest and Sale

 Packing and shipping methods:

 Seawater shipping methods: Trial shipping live urchins in seawater containers with gel packs.
 Determine best shipping practices and acceptable time frames.
 We expect that most urchins will require an overnight shipment, with immediate use, but will try to develop methods and systems to allow restaurants in Boston or New York to receive live urchins in good health after 48 hours.
-We will investigate alternative shipping options, including working with seafood distributors in Maine (like SoPo Seafood in Portland) that can offer overnight shipping to a wider audience.
+We will investigate alternative shipping options, including working with seafood distributors that can offer overnight shipping to a wider audience.

 Marketing:

 Meet with potential customers with urchins for feedback.
-Visit 2-5 high end restaurants in Boston with samples of product for, as well as high end seafood markets and distributors in Portland.
+Visit distributors and markets in Boston and Portland.
 Create a business plan and economic analysis based on findings and updated market information.

 Research results and discussion: